 He served as an assistant for the University of San Diego’s men’s soccer team from 1998-2000.
 He moved from there and spent a season as an assistant coach for both the men’s and women’s soccer teams at Pacific University in Portland, Ore.

-Adair also possesses a lot of playing experience, having played professionally for 10 years, including stints with the Los Angeles Galaxy of Major League Soccer and the U.S. National Futsal Team.
+Adair also possesses a great deal of playing experience, having played professionally for 10 years, including stints with the Los Angeles Galaxy of Major League Soccer and the U.S. National Futsal Team.
 He also spent time playing for the San Diego Sockers, Wichita Wings, Portland Timbers, San Diego Flash, Minnesota Thunder, Seattle Sounders, Milwaukee Wave, Carolina Dynamo and A.A.
 Ghent (Belgium) from 1993-2003.

 Adair played soccer at the University of San Diego after transferring from San Diego State in the early 1990s.
 He earned All-America honors, was a two-year captain and helped USD to the NCAA finals, where the Toreros lost to Virginia.
 He scored 27 goals and had 23 assists in his three years at USD.
 He got his bachelor’s degree in business administration from USD in 1993 and he received his MBA from USD in 1996.

 Adair is married to the former Shelbylynn McBride, a volleyball assistant coach at Virginia Tech, and they have a daughter, Callie Lynn.
 He also has two other daughters, Alexandra and Madeline, and a son, Jack.
 The Adairs are expecting another child this fall.